asemic-horizon/stanton/README.md

 (*Note that realistically you should be sampling ~1K for this problem size and  ~10K for any kind of complex model with >5 random inputs*).

-In an interactive environment such as Jupyter you might want to look at the data in a more inline fashion.
+Script or batch mode is probably how most people who live in Excel want to work.
+But users of interactive environment such as Jupyter you might want to look at the data in a more inline fashion.
 Here's an example that only plots outputs and doesn't save any pngs:

     from greenbox import *
     import xlwings as xw